cydneymikel/node-box-sdk/README.md

 Node.js module for both [Box.com Content API](https://box-content.readme.io/) & [Box.com View API](https://box-view.readme.io/)

-This module interacts with the Box Content and View APIs.
-The Node.js Box SDK module returns the data requested as well as an encrypted string containing the Box Access Token and Box Refresh Token.

-It abstracts away some of the complexity in regards to updating the Box Token upon expiration.
-However, provides flexibility for the developer to handle the Box callback and storage of the encrypted Box Token on a user by user basis.
+The purpose of this module is to provide an efficient and intentional method of interacting with the Box APIs.
+This SDK wraps both the Box Content and View API  Thus, it is important to understand the Box APIs at the REST endpoint level.
+You are strongly encouraged to read the Box documentation.

 Examples of how to integrate this module into Express as middleware and into Hapi as a plugin are located in the examples folder.
 The examples provided show how to attach the node-box-sdk to the server object, set the returned encrypted token string as a cookie and how to use this encrypted token string with the node-box-sdk methods.